Towards SMT Solver Stability via Input Normalization: Background

-An example of an SMT formula in the SMT-LIB format~\cite{BarFT-SMTLIB} is shown in \Cref{fig:motivating-example}.
-We use this example throughout the paper to illustrate our approach.
+A formula in the SMT-LIB 2.6 format~\cite{BarFT-SMTLIB} is shown in \Cref{fig:motivating-example}.
+We use this as a running example throughout the paper.
 The example includes arithmetic theory symbols, a user-defined function $f$, and user-defined constants $v$, $w$, $x$, $y$, and $z$.

-\Cref{fig:scramble-example} shows two different representations of the first two assertions in the example.
-The first one is just the same as in the example, but the second is the result of applying scrambling operations.
-In particular, the order of the assertions has been shuffled (they are swapped), the operands of the \texttt{*} operator have been reordered, the user-defined symbols have been renamed (the constants \texttt{w}, \texttt{x}, \texttt{y}, and \texttt{z} are renamed to \texttt{u1} through \texttt{u4}, respectively, and the function \texttt{f} is renamed to \texttt{g}), and \texttt{<} has been replaced with \texttt{>}.
+We will refer to the sequence of six assertions in the running example as $\langle \beta_1, \dots \beta_6 \rangle$. \Cref{fig:scramble-example} shows two different representations of the first two assertions in the example: the first is from the example and the second is a mutation of it.
+In particular, the order of the assertions has been swapped, the operands of the \texttt{*} operator have been reordered, the user-defined symbols have been renamed (with \texttt{w}, \texttt{x}, \texttt{y}, and \texttt{z} renamed to \texttt{u1} through \texttt{u4}, respectively, and \texttt{f} renamed to \texttt{g}), and the assertion using \texttt{<} has been rewriiten to use \texttt{>}.